 Working Against Violence

-The Working Against Violence Spirit of Peace Beach Social is March 26 at the Best Western Ramkota Conference Center.
-It is WAVI’s biggest fundraiser of the year, and includes an online auction that starts 7 p.m.
-March 18.
-Tickets are $85, and available on their website here.
+The Working Against Violence Spirit of Peace Beach Social was March 26 at the Best Western Ramkota Conference Center.
+It is WAVI’s biggest fundraiser of the year, and includes an online auction along with the in-person festivities.
 WAVI started in 1978, and provides food, emergency shelter and other services for survivors of domestic violence and sexual assault.
+You can learn more here.

 Cornerstone Rescue Mission